coredns/coredns/SECURITY-RELEASE-PROCESS.md

 **Fix Release Day** (Completed within 1-21 days of Disclosure)

-- CoreDNS Security Team will cherry-pick all needed commits from the Master branch in order to create a new release on top of the current last version released.
+- CoreDNS Security Team will selectively choose all needed commits from the Master branch in order to create a new release on top of the current last version released.
 - Release process will be as usual.
-- CoreDNS Security Team will inform users of the release by usual means, adding information on what security issue is fixed/workarounded
+- CoreDNS Security Team will inform users of the release by usual means, adding information on what security issues are fixed, or relevant work-arounds..

+If the CVSS score is under 4.0 (a low severity score), CoreDNS Security Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc.

 ## Private Integrator List